Air-Fryer Toaster Ovens

 Our favorite air fryer offers an enclosed cooking space that contains messes and a cooking basket with a nonstick coating that is easy to clean.
 The air-fryer baskets that came with the air-fryer toaster ovens we tested, however, were not made of nonstick materials.
 As a result, we did experience some sticking (which we’ll talk more about later).
 Another difference we noted: Since air-fryer toaster ovens are bigger than regular air fryers, they often required preheating and also cooked foods a bit slower than our favorite air fryer.

 Despite some slight usability issues, all but two of the air-fryer toaster ovens produced acceptable air-fried food.
 Since more air circulation leads to crispier food, we initially thought the surface areas of the air-frying baskets included with each model would play a role in how evenly and thoroughly they crisped food.
 However, this wasn’t the case.
 The basket that came with our favorite model had the largest surface area—about 172.5 square inches—while the basket of another model gave us 117 square inches of space.
 Both ovens produced fries and chicken Parmesan that were crispy, fully cooked, and similar in quality to the same foods prepared in our favorite air fryer.
 A model’s ability or inability to perform traditional toaster-oven tasks well also didn’t predict success at air frying.
-Some models that did not toast, broil, or roast well were able to air-fry perfectly fine, likely because of the power of their fans (more on that later).
+Some models that did not toast, broil, or roast well were able to air-fry perfectly fine, likely because of the power of their fans.
+Our favorite air fryer-toaster oven, in particular, had a fan that operated at two speeds: the lower for tasks like toasting and regular convection cooking, while the higher speed was necessary for air-frying.
+So, ovens that could toast but not air-fry could have had a fan that did not operate at a high enough speed.
+Conversely, ovens that could air-fry well but not perform traditional toaster oven tasks, could have had a fan that operated at too high of a speed.

 How Easy Were They to Clean?